Campus-Molndal-JIN23/todolist-JohRome/README.md

 ## Description
 - School assignment for QA course.
 A simple little todo app to demonstrate the use of MongoDB, JUnit 5 and Mockito
-- The app is a simple todo list app that allows the user to add, remove and edit tasks.
+- The app is a simple todo app that allows the user to add, remove and edit todos in your local MongoDB.
 The app also allows the user to mark tasks as done and undone.
-The app also allows the user to sort the tasks by name and status.
-- The app allows the user to keep track of tasks that need to be done and tasks that have been done.
 - I learned how to use JUnit 5 and Mockito to test my code.

 ## Table of Contents (Optional)